z3nth10n/z3nth10n.github.io/_i18n/en/_posts/2015-06-22-web-app-mode.md

 layout: post
 section-type: post
 title: Web app mode
+pagination:
+  enabled: true
   category: tech
-tags: [ 'tutorial']
+  tag: tutorial
+  locale: en, es
 ---
 You can make your website behave like a native web app in iOS and Android devices by providing links for the icons for each resolution: